 As you can see, it is quite easy to set custom transparency, but it can be quite a lot of work.
 Therefore, you can use the button Export to file to save your transparency list to a file.
-The button Import from file loads your transparency settings and applies them to the current raster layer.
+The button loads your transparency settings and applies them to the current raster layer.